alanng10/class-lang/Docue/Article/Sande/a.md

 ArrayStructTypeName represents value array of StructType name.
-ArrayStructTypeName has syntax that starts with "value" index word, followed by Class of class ClassName, followed by limit dot token, followed by Struct of class StructName, followed by limit brace right open token, followed by Value of class Value, followed by limit brace right close token.
+ArrayStructTypeName has syntax that starts with "value" index word, followed by Class of class ClassName, followed by limit dot token, followed by Struct of class StructName, followed by limit brace right open token, followed by Count of class IntValue, followed by limit brace right close token.
-Value can be either IntValue, IntHexValue, IntSignValue or IntHexSignValue.
 The StructType is struct Struct in class Class.
 Var that is declared with ArrayStructTypeName is allocated space for the array of struct anys of the StructType.
 The var holds ref value that is memory index of the allocated array.